saintaze/Micro-Reddit/README.md

 - Pull down the repo and run `bundle install`.

-### RSpec Tests
+### Model Tests

 I decided to implement specs early on during the creation of each model.
-I used RSpec-rails and database cleaner to accomplish the TDD of this project.

-- Run `rspec spec/models` to verify the tests pass.
+- Run `rails test:models` to verify the tests pass.

 ## Model Design

-The site must have users.
-Users must be able to submit posts and comment on links.
-Posts must be able to be commented on.
-Comments do not need to be able to be commented on, for now.
+- The can have users.
+- Users can make posts.
+- Users can make comments.
+- Posts can be commented on.
+- Comments cannot be further commented on (no nested comments / 1-level)

 Before beginning the project, I planned the models:

-User:
+### User

 - has_many :posts
 - has_many :comments

-- has a username, represented by a string, which is required to be present, and must be between 6 and 16 chars
+- has a username
+..* represented by a string, which is required to be present, and must be no more than 50 chars.
-- has an email, represented by a string, which is required to be present, and must be in the correct format
+- has an email
+..* represented by a string, which is required to be present, must be in the correct format, must be no more than

 Post:
 - belongs_to :user